Minz02/My-Portfolio/README.md

 # My Professional Portfolio

 Welcome to my portfolio repository!
-This project is a custom-built HTML/CSS website designed to showcase my technical skills, academic background, and professional experience as I seek a 14-week internship opportunity.
+This project is a custom-built HTML/CSS website designed to showcase my technical skills, academic background, and professional experience as I seek a fresh graduate opportunity.

 ## 🚀 Live Demo
 You can view the live site here: https://minz02.github.io/My-Portfolio/